SofALof/Medina_Algorithmic_Investigation/README.md

 [ Algorithmic Investigation Summer 2021: an in-depth dive into a variety of CS and Mathematical Algorithms ]

 This repository serves as a home base for a passion project (as well as a summer mentorship project) of mine.
-I am conducting a thourough
+I am conducting a  thorough
 Investigation of various CS algorithms that I find particularly fascinating.
 My aim is to have a well documented file (for each algorithm) that includes history of algorithm, discussions on its uses and different optimizations, but most importantly a step-by-step explanation of the given algorithm organized in a way that allows a (dedicated) reader to have a fairly good understanding without having to struggle